anoma/ethereum-bridge/README.md

 The smart contracts used to operate the namada bridge on ethereum are:
 - `Governance.sol`
 - `Bridge.sol`
-- `Hub.sol`
+- `Proxy.sol`

-`Hub` smart contract is in charge of keeping track of the existing contract addresses and can be queries by other smart contracts.
+`Proxy` smart contract is in charge of keeping track of the existing contract addresses and can be queries by other smart contracts.

 `Bridge` is in charge of authorizing tokens the transfers between the chains.